 Most important room od the building was a large representative chamber on the second floor, warmed by a fireplace set in the middle of the wall.
 The kitchen and basement were located below, all separated from each other with timber ceilings.
 From the representative room, it had access to a bedroom or a private room next to it, under which utility rooms were located, and in one of the south buttresses a latrine, which was reached by a narrow passage.
 The litter were releaseed in a vertical shaft directly into the moat.

 In the 14th century, the castle was extended with a brick circumference of defensive walls and a gatehouse.
 The residential building, after enlarging the mound’s plateau, obtained the form of a three-bay palace with a length of about 36.3 meters.
+In the 16th century, its southern part was raised to a tower form, while three small, oval towers could be built at the perimeter wall.

 The fragments of brick walls of the 13/14th-century residential building and the remains of buildings erected at a later time have survived to our times.
 The walls of the southern part survived almost to the full height, the center to about half, and the outline of the northern part was unveiled during archaeological excavations.
 There are also visible traces of the moat surrounding the castle.
 The monument urgently needs renovation, thanks to which it would be possible to visit it.